bkd-mba-fbi/evento-portal/README.md

 ## I18n

+The portal is translated using [lit-localize](https://lit.dev/docs/localization/overview/).
+The texts of the base language (german) are contained in the source files.
+The other languages (currently only french) can be translated using a [XLIFF](https://en.wikipedia.org/wiki/XLIFF) file.

+### Translation Workflow

-Update the translation file by extracting the german texts from the source files
+Update the french translation file by extracting the base language texts from the source files:

 ```
 npm run locale:extract
 ```

-The generated translation file `xliff/fr.xlf` can be edited manually with a text editor or with [Poedit](https://poedit.net/).
+The generated translation file `xliff/fr.xlf` can then be edited manually with a text editor or more conveniently with a XLIFF-compatible editor like [Poedit](https://poedit.net/) (open source).

-When finished, generate the locale artifacts
+When all texts are translated, generate the locale artifacts:

 ```
 npm run locale:build
 ```

-For more information, see [lit-localize](https://lit.dev/docs/localization/overview/).